Effective early help relies on organisations and agencies working together to:

 Referrals

-You can use the Early Help referral form to refer a family for support.
+You can use the Early Help assessment to refer a family for support.

-Please note, if you have safeguarding concerns about a child, you should not use this form.
+Please note, if you have safeguarding concerns about a child, do not use this form.
 You must contact Middlesbrough MACH on 01642 726004 or email a SAFER referral to middlesbroughMACH@middlesbrough.gov.uk.